armbian/build/packages/bsp/sun60iw2-gpu/README.md

 `xserver-xorg-img-bxm-1.21.1-2.deb`, `libcedarc-dev-2.0.0-arm64`).
 That's ugly but
 apt still installs them by that exact literal name — it only treats a name as a local file when a matching file exists in the cwd.
-So the script just lists the literal names; no pool-path workaround needed.
+So the script just lists the literal name; no pool-path workaround needed.
 (The clean name `xserver-xorg-img-bxm` fails with "Unable to locate package" precisely because the real name is mangled.)

 ## AI accelerator (NPU) — not available here